Skip to content

 # 8. Cleanup

-Module 3.3: DNS & CoreDNS - Deep-dive into Kubernetes DNS and service discovery.
+Module 3.3: DNS & CoreDNS - Deep-dive into Kubernetes DNS, service discovery, and resolving complex naming constraints.